investindex/Retirement/README.md

 # Investing for retirement

-Hopefully this section can illustrate the impressive power of compounding growth which makes comfortable retirement possible.
+Hopefully this section can illustrate the impressive power of compounding growth that makes comfortable retirement possible.
 We'll also discuss the evidence on how to invest after retiring.
 Let's start with a broad overview of how to think about long-run investing and financial independence.

 Factors over which you exercise some control include:
 * Income during your working years and changes in income over time;